nptnl/puremath/dcmtn.md

 `ixp(x)` is shorthand for e^ix or `exp(ii*x)`

-`ln(x)` performs Newton's method on the exponential Taylor polynomial to approximate a natural logarithm for an input
+`ln(x)` performs Newton's method on the exponential Taylor polynomial to approximate a natural logarithm for an input *(doesn't work properly yet)*

 `log(n,x)` uses `log(n,x) == ln(x) / ln(n)` to compute logarithms of any base